 "You got to take her to the mortuary.
 Find a phone and get an ambulance out here.
-Make haste," Romen turns to leave.
+Make haste."
+Romen turns to leave.

 "Wait," she says.
 "Thank you, Romen.
 Everything left in me thanks you."
-"Yes, Mam," he says and heads for the door.
+"Yes, ma'am," he says, and heads for the door.

 "Wait," she says again.
 "Take a blanket.
 She might get cold."
 Alone, seated at the table, she speaks to the friend of her life waiting to be driven to the morgue.
-I bet she thinks up a way to get out before the ambulance gets here.
-No she won't.
+What do we do with her?